 All KuneKunes in the United States go back to either direct New Zealand or UK imported stock.
 There have been five importations of KuneKune pigs into the USA occurring in 1996, 2005, 2010, and 2012.
 The first importation of KuneKunes occurring into Canada in 2012 – making them a relatively new breed of heritage pig across the Canadian Nation.

 The KuneKunes are known for their extremely docile and friendly personality which is unmatched by any other breed of swine.
 They are extremely outgoing and love human interaction.
 They are a grazing breed of swine and as such prefer to graze on grass.
 Their short and upturned snouts make them suitable grazers and less prone to rooting found in other breeds.
-KuneKunes are known for having 2 wattles (much like goats) found under their chin.
+KuneKunes are known for having 2 wattles found under their chin.
 They have little to no desire to roam and do not test fencing.
-KuneKunes are still fairly rare in the USA, but are gaining popularity very quickly, finding their niche in many different markets.
+KuneKunes are still fairly rare in North America, but are gaining popularity very quickly, finding their niche in many different markets.